-The interface port is for the optional data logging or remote buzzer.
+The interface port is for optional data logging or for the remote buzzer.
 The port is mounted on the top left rear of the case.
-When the Data Logging option is installed, the Eagle records gas concentrations at programmed intervals and stores data on gas detected.
+When the data logging option is installed, the Eagle records gas concentrations at programmed intervals and stores data on gas detected.
 You can download these measurements through the interface port to a PC-compatible computer for use in data analysis programs.
-Data retrieval requires the Eagle Data Downloader Kit (with PC connection cable and software).
+Data retrieval requires the Eagle Data Down Loader Kit (with PC connection cable and software).

-The optional remote buzzer also connects to the interface port.
-The remote buzzer is for use in applications where a remote alarm indication is required.
+The optional remote buzzer or remote buzzer/strobe also connect to the interface port, and are for use in applications in which a remote alarm indication is required.